 Or any disaster listed in your homeowner’s policy

 Note: disasters like floods and earthquakes aren’t usually covered by standard homeowners insurance.
 However, many companies will sell you earthquake coverage as a separate policy or as an endorsement to your homeowner’s policy.
 The National Flood Insurance Program and a few private insurers offer flood coverage.

 Standard homeowners policies also:

 You can supply your home with extra protection from flood and earthquake damage with additional policies.
 You can also bolster the coverage that your home insurance provides.

 For example, insurers typically pay up to $2,000 for antiques, electronics, jewelry or silverware.
 What if your items cost more than $2,000 to replace?
 We recommend purchasing a scheduled personal property endorsement or rider to insure them for their full, appraised value.
 (Personal property replacement cost endorsements or floaters are another option here.)

 You can also buy personal umbrella liability insurance to raise the limits of your liability coverage and protect yourself against claims of libel or slander.
-Rates and coverage vary so shop around and get quotes from a number of companies.
+Rates and coverage vary so shop around and get quotes from a number of homeowners insurance companies.

 Read “Special Insurance Riders for Valuable Items” to learn more.